jaddibs/FoodSnap/README.md

 # FoodSnap

-FoodSnap is an iOS application that transforms your food ingredients into delicious recipes with just a snap.
+FoodSnap is an iOS application that instantly identifies ingredients from your food photos and recommends recipes tailored to your tastes, your preferences, and what's in your kitchen.
+FoodSnap aims to reduce food waste by suggesting recipes for ingredients you already have, promoting sustainable cooking practices.

 ## Features